HiSPARC/maintenance/known-issues.rst

 :First Sign: All Status indicators on Nagios are CRITICAL
 :Nagios: **Host**, **Buffer size**, **CPU Load**, **Drive Space**, **EventRate**, **Labview Usage**, **Memory Usage**, **StorageGrowth**, **StorageSize**, **TriggerRate**, **Uptime**
-:Determination: Run LocalDiagnosticTool to check the VPN status.
+:Determination: Run Diagnostics (LocalDiagnosticTool in older versions) to check the VPN status.
 :Solution: Open TCP port 443 in the firewalls
 :Effects: Nagios will be unable to check the status of all services.
 Moreover, the |hisparc| support will be unable to log into the PC remotely to assist in case of problems.